Custom eLearning Solutions

 Example:

-An engaging scenario helps quick‑service restaurant managers respond to a late protein delivery during a lunch rush.
+Improve judgment in the moments that shape food safety, order accuracy, and waste reduction.
 Participants choose whether to remove the item from the menu, substitute ingredients or slow down ordering channels.
 The scenario shows how each decision affects wait times, complimentary dishes and food costs and provides a recommended recovery script.

 Tests and Assessments